 In the beginning, we drafted a memorandum of understanding containing the basis of the co-operation to formalize the discussions and align expectations, which was “fleshed out” as the relationship progressed and went into more details.
 The parties eventually entered into a joint venture agreement and then a franchise agreement between them containing in many aspects significantly different terms and form than that originally anticipated, which however became possible due to the good faith built in the relationship.

-From the beginning, both ours and the company’s goal, was to establish a relationship built on mutual understanding, good faith and ultimately, trust.
-This in fact allowed the parties to agree important terms very fast and create flexible agreements which could facilitate the growth of the business instead of being too rigid and inefficient.
+From the beginning, both ours and the company’s goal was to establish a relationship built on mutual understanding, good faith and ultimately, trust.
+This in fact allowed the parties to agree on important terms very fast and create flexible agreements which could facilitate the growth of the business instead of being too rigid and inefficient.
 This also aligned with our clients’ culture being one which empowers people.

-While formalizing the relationship with the necessary franchise and other agreements between the parties, we also assisted them in every necessary issue including real estate, taxation, finance, employment, regulatory and corporate issues.
+While formalizing the relationship with the necessary franchise and other agreements between the parties, we also assisted them in every necessary issue, including real estate, taxation, finance, employment, regulatory and corporate issues.
 We adapted our client’s agreements and documents to conform with Cyprus law using a “minimum intervention” approach that would allow them to have the consistency across cross-country documentation and keep costs lower as they expand.

 The clients concluded their first transaction shortly after the conclusion of the matter and are achieving their agreed milestones faster than anticipated.